José Tomás Canales: Civil rights

 After his 1920 retirement from politics, Canales became an advocate for Mexican-American civil rights, working with the Order of the Sons of America, one of the first civil rights organizations for Mexican-Americans in Texas.
 In 1927, he addressed the Harlingen Convention, organized to address statewide racial discrimination.
 After the conference, he became the first president of the Latin American Citizens League.
 Alongside Alonzo Perales in 1929, he wrote much of the League of United Latin American Citizens' constitution.
 Canales served as president of the organization for the term 1932-1933, and established its first scholarship fund.

 Historian

 Canales wrote books and articles about Texas history.
 Much of his work was self-published, covering topics such as law, religion, and Mexican-American history.
 His autobiography, Personal Recollections of J. T. Canales (1945), is his best-known work.

 Death

 Canales died in Brownsville, Texas on March 30, 1976.
 His wife, Anne Anderson Wheeler Canales, had died before him.
-He was survived by one daughter, Elizabeth McCaw Canales Goldfinch, and one granddaughter, Anne Herlinda Goldfinch Locascio.